Azure-Samples/azure-search-deployment-template/README.md

 ## Run the sample

-Import data from Cosmos DB NoSQL automatically to a search service using an[indexer](https://learn.microsoft.com/azure/search/search-howto-index-cosmosdb).
+The deployment imports data from Cosmos DB NoSQL into a search index on a search service using an [indexer](https://learn.microsoft.com/azure/search/search-howto-index-cosmosdb).

 For synchronization, this sample uses a scheduled [indexer to pull data into a search index](https://learn.microsoft.com/azure/search/search-what-is-data-import#pulling-data-into-an-index).
 On the search service, the indexer runs at a 5 minute interval.
 A 5-minute interval is considered the minimum for indexer schedules.

 ![Cosmos DB Indexer Sync Architecture](./media/IndexerSyncArchitecture%20-%20SingleService.png)

-1. From the command line tool, navigate to the `bicep` directory in the sample.
+1. From the command line, navigate to the `bicep` directory in the sample.

 1. Optionally, review the bicep file (cosmosdb-indexer-sync.bicep) or parameters file (cosmosdb-indexer-sync.parameters.json).
-Feel free to change attributes such as the SKU.
+Feel free to change attributes such as the SKU (tier).

 1. Run the next CLI command to create the Cosmos DB account, database, and search resource: